jualam/BroPilot/README.md

 - Support for more repo types and test commands.
 - Cloud deployment for shared demos.
 - Run history browser in the dashboard.

-## Challenge Context

-BroPilot was built for a GitAgent/Gitclaw builder challenge focused on execution, product thinking, and agent workflow design.

-The core idea is simple: make AI-generated code changes safer by turning the agent run into a visible, reviewable flight recorder.